 - Real estate signs

 The City has a sign ordinance (Chapter 25-10 Sign Regulations) that regulates all signs, including political campaign signs.
-View the Bandit Signs FAQ flyer (PDF 3MB) to learn more about bandit signs.
+The City does not regulate the content of billboards.

 - Stagnant Water

-For questions or more information about ways to reduce mosquitoes around your property, or to report stagnant water or tall weeds and grass, please call 3-1-1.
+For more information about ways to reduce mosquitoes around your property, download our flyer (PDF 1.5MB).

 There are a number of regulations that concern the storage of vehicles in a residential area.